howlCode/tarot_api/README.md

 ## How can I use it?

-Please visit [Reactive Tarot](https://tarot-react.howlcode.com) for a visual example I've created using the API.
+Please visit [Tarot Space](https://tarot-space.howlcode.com) for a visual example I've created using the API.

 You may grab JSON (cards) from the API using these unique endpoints: